Lucid Bay Insights

 Granularity of tasks on a Kanban board

-In order for your Kanban board to bring you value, it is advisable to think about what granularity of tasks you want to see on it.
-The goal of a Kanban board is to visualize what we do and an overly complex board will be harder to read.
+For your Kanban board to bring value, think about the level of task granularity you want to see.
+The goal of a Kanban board is to visualize your work.
+An overly complex board is harder to read.

 You can use a small granularity when you want to see, for example, an upcoming release on a Kanban board.
-Conversely, the high granularity will be used by the team that handles small tasks on the Kanban board and meets with it daily.
+Conversely, a team that handles small tasks on the Kanban board and meets daily uses high granularity.
 With large tasks, your Kanban board will be static and will serve as an informative dashboard.
 On the contrary, with small tasks, the Kanban board will be easier to work on a daily basis and you will see various sources of waste more easily.

 In our experience, there is no universal rule that tells you exactly how big the Kanban board taks should be.
 Again, it’s about the empirical approach.
 Set up the Kanban board and see.
 If your Kanban board is too static, or generates too much overhead while maintaining the current state, it does not matter.
 Everything can be changed, the goal is to learn and adapt.